Johnny Vaughan: Other work

 Vaughan wrote the UK's first "dope opera", Top Buzzer, which aired in 2004 on MTV and later on Five.
 Vaughan has also been heavily involved with telethon charity drives such as Children in Need, Comic Relief and Sport Relief.
 In 2004 the BBC ran "a search to find the nation's best-loved sitcom" with a format that aped that of the 100 Greatest Britons.
 One celebrity championed each of the top ten sitcoms, presenting an hour-long special on why their favourite was the best.
 Vaughan was the presenter of the segment on prison-based sitcom Porridge.

 In 2005, Vaughan became the host of the American reality/game show My Kind of Town on ABC.
 The show was cancelled after four episodes.
 He was also featured in the 2005 film Deuce Bigalow: European Gigolo, playing an awards ceremony host.

 Vaughan presented the controversial hoax "reality" show Space Cadets for Channel 4.
 In June 2006, Vaughan appeared as a guest on TV Heaven, Telly Hell.
-He was a team captain on the Channel 4 comedy panel show Best of the Worst that also features team captain David Mitchell (Peep Show) and chairman Alexander Armstrong.
+He was a team captain on the Channel 4 comedy panel show Best of the Worst that also features team captain David Mitchell and chairman Alexander Armstrong.

 In December 2006, Vaughan made a guest appearance on the BBC comedy panel game QI (Series D, Episode 10, "Divination").
 Vaughan has his own television production company, "World's End".
 In 2009, he presented a Premier League Football DVD titled Johnny Vaughan's Own Goals & Gaffs III.

 In 2011, Vaughan appeared in the TV show Mud Men on History Channel.
 Accompanied by Steve Brooker, he ventured out into the Thames shoreline in search of hidden artefacts and treasures.

 During the London 2012 Olympics, Vaughan joined Absolute Radio to present the Olympic Drivetime show.
 As Absolute Radio was also the official station of the BT London Live concerts in Hyde Park, which were also held during the Games, Vaughan also participated in the on-stage presenting of the acts and interviews with Team GB athletes and medalists.

 Vaughan participated in a 2018 episode of quiz show Pointless Celebrities, reaching the final round alongside fellow Radio X DJ Toby Tarrant.

+In 2023 Vaughan reunited with his former colleague Denise Van Outen to present an episode of Steph's Packed Lunch.

 Personal life

 Vaughan married his long-term partner costume designer Antonia Davies in August 1999.
 The couple met when he was working in a video store as a teenager.
 Elvis Costello performed at their wedding.
-In 2003 they lived in Wandsworth Common, South London.
+In 2003, they lived in Wandsworth Common, South London.
 Vaughan's father-in-law was Nick Davies, once foreign editor of the Daily Mirror.
-They had two children and a bulldog, but divorced in 2014.
+They had two children and a bulldog, and divorced in 2014.

 In March 1999, as a result of his experience of prison Catholic chaplains, Vaughan was received into the Catholic Church at Westminster Cathedral.
 He is a supporter of Chelsea F.C.

-In July 2008, he shaved his head to raise money for the Capital Radio charity, "Help a Capital Child", of which he is an ambassador.
+In July 2008, he shaved his head to raise money for the Capital Radio charity, "Help a London Child", of which he is an ambassador.

-Johnny and his partner had a son in July 2020.